 How much of the process needs to be automated?
 This can take many forms.

-Background logic can be applied to any record each time it is added or edited (PYXI Rules), or can be applied overnight to deal with changes that apply over time, such as triggering recurring processes or those that need to take place after a specified length of time (PYXI overnight Rules).
+Background logic can be applied to any record each time it is added or edited (PYXI Automations), or can be applied overnight to deal with changes that apply over time, such as triggering recurring processes or those that need to take place after a specified length of time (PYXI overnight Automations).

 For more sophisticated automation, PYXI has a comprehensive Application Programming Interface (API) which enables you to develop communication between PYXI and any other web-based system.
 The API gives full power to read and write data in PYXI, to trigger events and process steps, and to load and extract data as needed.